Macrometacorp/docs/docs/cep/reference/functions.md

 ### length (Window)

-This is a sliding length window that holds the events of the latest window length with the unique key and gets updated for the expiry and arrival of each event.
+This is a sliding length window that holds the events of the latest window length with the unique key and gets updated for the expiration and arrival of each event.
 When a new event arrives with the key that is already there in the window, then the previous event expires and new event is kept within the window.